namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 Although I chose to stop the effort rather than invest further without better data, the experiment reinforced an important lesson: fraud and default are not interchangeable signals, and future work in this area should focus on higher-quality chargeback data to more accurately separate the two.

+## Decoupled underwriting ML pipeline from monolith into a SageMaker + Lambda microservice, enabling faster, safer model deployments with Dockerized scikit-learn and XGBoost., (2018)
+At one point, our underwriting models were too tightly coupled to the company’s monolithic application.
+Feature engineering was abstracted behind layers of object-oriented code, making bugs hard to isolate.
+Even small changes required redeploying the entire monolith—an error-prone process that risked outages (and had already caused them).

+To break this bottleneck, I designed and implemented a microservice-based approach using AWS SageMaker and Lambda.
+I began by containerizing one of our existing model artifacts, building a Docker-based pipeline that handled both feature preprocessing and model serving.
+From there, I rewrote the feature engineering code in a functional style, added unit tests, and integrated the service with an AWS Lambda + API Gateway stack.
+This allowed us to call SageMaker endpoints from Lambda for real-time predictions.

+The decoupling effort gave us critical flexibility: the Dockerized approach supported both scikit-learn and XGBoost models, and by splitting our underwriting stack into its own Git repo we reduced shared dependency conflicts with the monolith.
+Over many months of iterations and deployments, this system proved stable and significantly improved our ability to test, deploy, and evolve models independently.

+Along the way, I encountered and fixed issues typical of building new infrastructure.
+One memorable debugging moment—the “Sweetgreen story”—involved accidentally caching QA database connections globally, which risked being reused in production Lambda calls.
+I caught the bug while debugging at a Sweetgreen restaurant, removed the global variable, and ensured environment isolation going forward.

+This project was one of the first major steps in transforming our underwriting ML stack from brittle, tightly coupled code into a modular, testable, and resilient production system.

 ## Resolved an out-of-memory issue during Databricks runtime upgrade by replacing a costly nested one-hot encoding loop with a streamlined manual transformation., (2022)
 As part of upgrading our hosted model repositories to the Databricks 10.4 general release runtime—both to access new optimizations and because earlier runtimes were approaching end-of-support—I encountered an out-of-memory error in the feature engineering step of one repository.